 The opposition won 47% of the popular vote and took control of five of the country’s 13 states at those polls and soon after aimed to bring down the government through parliamentary defections.
 Those defections never materialized and the BN has won in various by-elections held since 2008.

 The Anwar-led opposition has lost some traction due to infighting, including over issues such as sharia law, and Anwar’s new legal troubles on sodomy charges.
 Sodomy is a crime in Muslim-majority Malaysia and Anwar has denied the charges, which have successfully shifted public attention away from earlier opposition-led reform debates.

-Yet the weekend’s protest and government crackdown are expected to give the People’s Alliance a new lift ahead of general elections that some analysts believe Najib will call within this year to pre-empt an expected slowdown in the economy next year.
+Yet the weekend’s protest and government crackdown are expected to give the People’s Alliance a new lift ahead of general elections that some analysts believe Najib will call within this year — ahead of an expected slowdown in the economy next year.
 Some say the crackdown has underscored UMNO’s authoritarian roots, despite policies implemented by Najib in recent years to soften its public image.

 The government flip-flopped its earlier position and along with police sought to move the rally outside the city to blunt its impact.
 Kuala Lumpur was under police lockdown by Friday afternoon, with roadblocks on all main routes into the city and close to landmark locations where protesters were expected to congregate.

 By Friday evening, streets across the city were eerily quiet and on Saturday morning the tourist magnet Bukit Bintang area was almost empty, with incessant fire alarms lending a post-apocalypse feel to the usually-bustling city.